Where Do Sonographers Make the Most Money in the US?

 We’ve researched the facts and figures from the Bureau of Labor Statistics to find the best sonography opportunities in the United States.
 Which state offers the best opportunities and salaries?
-Read on to learn more.
+Read on to learn more!

 What Does a Sonographer Do?

-- Prep and maintain scanning and imaging equipment
+- Maintaining scanning and imaging equipment

-- Analyze the images
+- Analyzing the images

-- Recognize abnormalities
+- Recognizing and reporting abnormalities

-- Provide preliminary findings for physicians
+- Providing preliminary findings to physicians

 Sonography Job Opportunities in the Northeast

-Salary Prospects in the Northeast
+DMS Tech Salary Prospects in the Northeast

 Sonography Jobs in the South